Nursing home: 18th century

+US evolution

 In the US, poorhouses were then replaced with residential living homes, known as board-and-care homes or convalescent homes.
 These board-and-care homes provided basic levels of care and meals in a private setting for a specific fee.
 Board-and-care homes proved to be a success and by World War II, the new way of nursing homes began to take shape.
 As the times continued to change, the government identified the issue of people spending extensive amounts of time in hospitals.
 To combat these long stays in short-term settings, board-and-care homes began to convert into something more public and permanent that was state and federally funded.
 From this, by 1965 nursing homes were a solid fixture.
 Nursing homes were a permanent residence where the elderly and disabled could receive any necessary medical care and receive daily meals.
 These nursing homes showed improvement in maintaining care and cleanliness standards in comparison to almshouses and poorhouses.
 From the 1950s through the 1970s, the dynamics of nursing homes began changing significantly.
 In the United States, Medicare and Medicaid began to make up much of the money that would filter through the homes and the 1965 amendment laws enforced nursing homes to comply with safety codes and required registered nurses to be on hand at all times.
 Additionally, nursing homes may sue children for the costs of caring for their parents in jurisdictions which have filial responsibility laws.
-Later in 1987, in the U.S. the Nursing Reform Act was introduced to begin defining the different types of nursing home services and later added the Residents' Bill of Rights.
+Later in 1987, in the US the Nursing Reform Act was introduced to begin defining the different types of nursing home services and later added the Residents' Bill of Rights.